wtdcode/mdbx-remote/Readme.md

 ### Batch RPC Calls

-You certainly want to make 1 RPC call per data fetching, which wastes your bandwith and is super slow.
+You certainly don't want to make 1 RPC call per data fetching, which wastes your bandwith and is super slow.

 `mdbx-remote` provides buffered cursor operations for high performance data accessing.